Quick Summary

 Mahmud’s passing propelled Muhammad Ghori to inherit the title of king.
 Born in 1149, Muhammad of Ghori ruled in a dyarchy with his brother from 1173 to 1202.
 He then proceeded to rule solo till 1205, after his brother passed away.
 This young Persian descendant stands out among the numerous Muslim invaders in India.
 With excellent troops and order, he triumphed in seizing upper Multan and Sindh.

 Muhammad of Ghori didn’t just want to rule over India’s parts; he targeted the entire nation.
-His vision and ambitions together fueled his kingdom.
-His brother, the ruler of the Ghur Dynasty, sought Muhammad of Ghori’s assistance to capture Ghazni in 1173.
-His foresight into the future and Muhammad Ghazni’s competent spirit led him to capture India first.
+His kingdom thrived due to his vision and ambitions.
+In 1173, his brother, the ruler of the Ghur Dynasty, sought assistance from Muhammad of Ghori to capture Ghazni.
+Muhammad Ghazni’s competence and his foresight eventually led to the conquest of India.
 The country’s potential caught his attention from the start.
 Once the better part of Multan and Sindh were under his reign, he was invincible.
 The year 1173 marked the capture of Ghazni.
 Muhammad Ghori took over Ghazni until the Khwarizmi Empire seized it.

 Muhammad of Ghori annexed Peshawar against King Soomra in 1180.
 Later, he went after Lahore and settled a treaty with Khusrau Malik.
 Khusrau’s incapable military defenses impelled him to relent.
 Muhammad of Ghori demanded Khusrau’s son and a pack of elephants for hostages.
 This short-lived treaty fell apart when Khusrau Malik succumbed into hiding.
 Nonetheless, in 1185, Muhammad seized Sialkot and established a fortress.
 The Ghurids outsmarted Khusrao’s future attempts to reclaim Sialkot.